galliot-us/models/README.md

+> Galliot now hosts all Neuralet’s content and expertise gained in three years of work and completing high-quality applications, mainly in Computer Vision and Deep Learning.
+[More Info](https://galliot.us/blog/neuralet-migrated-to-galliot/)

 # Neuralet #

 Neuralet is an open-source platform for edge deep learning models on GPU, TPU, and more.
 We hope to make it easier to start and evaluate various deep learning models on different edge devices.